khalid-hussain/shaheen/chap5.md

 Rabia, appearing anxious, said, "You misunderstood me.
 I am not worried about myself at all.
-I was only thinking about you and not only me but every Muslim girl in Andalus and Castile prays for the safety of the Frontier Falcon.
+I was only thinking about you and not only me but every Muslim girl in Andalus and Castile prays for the safety of The Frontier Falcon.
 You're the last hope of this unfortunate people."
 Rabia's voice halted and tears flowed down her beautiful eyes.

-Badr bin Mughira was quite touched and said, "The daughters of the nation should not express such fears that drive its men in becoming peace lovers.
+Badr bin Mughira was quite touched and said, "The daughters of the nation should not express such fears that drive its men to becoming peace lovers.
 So, I thank you for your concern."
 Saying this Badr bin Mughira placed his foot in the stirrup of his horse but Rabia quickly said, "Wait!"